MichaelSchwar3/logmyjog/README.md

 ## Technologies

-LogMyJog was built using a Rails backend framework, Postgres SQL for the database, and React Javascript for the front end using the Redux framework.
+LogMyJog was built using a Rails backend framework, PostgreSQL for the database, and React Javascript for the front end using the Redux framework.

 ## Map Routing